nexe/nexe/README.md

 ## Compiling Node

 By default `nexe` will attempt to download a pre-built executable.
 However, It may be unavailable ([github releases](https://github.com/nexe/nexe/releases)) or you may want to customize what is built.
 See `nexe --help` for a list of options available when passing the `--build` option.
+You will also need to ensure your environment is setup to [build node](https://github.com/nodejs/node/blob/master/BUILDING.md)

 ## Node.js API